isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 As part of immigration clearance, travellers must present the same set of documentation listed in <a href="#documents">Stage 2A</a>.
 Short-term visitors must also present a physical or electronic copy of their travel insurance policy.
 Travellers who do not have the required documentation may be refused entry into Singapore by the Immigration & Checkpoints Authority (ICA).

-Travellers in need of Singapore currency, mobile SIM cards or rented phones should make these purchases in the airport transit area before immigration clearance.
+Travellers may only procure goods and services from permitted concessionaires within the airport transit area or the cordoned-off area in the Arrivals Hall.

 &#9744;  <i><b>B) On-Arrival COVID-19 PCR Test</b></i>